alecpalo/PersonalWebsite/README.md

 ## Hello!
 This is a project that I am taking on to better learn tsx, next.js and tailwindcss.
 This will be for me to showcase what I am working on right now and things that I am interested in.
 Additionally, there will be a blog component so that I can go more in depth into certain topics.

+I am not an expert in front end development so I am sure there will be better ways of doing many things in this website.
+I am more than willing to recieve feedback and learn!

 ## Getting Started

 First, run the development server: